Shard-Bot/shard-website/README.md

 ```
 <br>

-Step 3: Create the .env file, copy the next lines and paste them into the file, change the values to your own.
+Step 3: Create the .env file, copy the next lines and paste them into the file, change the values to your own, all of them are required.

 ```js
 PORT="Your port number"